 Defining a new type in the configuration model

 The platform configuration model is equipped with several basic types, e.g., for String, Integer numbers, IEC61131-3 date type or OPC UA basic types.
 However, we do not aim at defining an encompassing set of types rather than mechanisms that allow for adding types later.
 This is in particular true for record types, which may be highly application specific.
 This is also true for primitive types.
-The definition of primitives applies the IVML model pattern for alternatives with detailing properties ().
+The definition of primitives applies the IVML model pattern for alternatives with detailing properties (Figure 46).

-To add a new primitive type, we explain the modifications to the configuration model for the IEC61131-3 date-time type as illustrated in :
+To add a new primitive type, we explain the modifications to the configuration model for the IEC61131-3 date-time type as illustrated in Figure 71:

-Define a new meta-type for the type, i.e., a compound that just refines the respective base meta type, e.g., PrimitiveType or ArrayType (lines 3-4 in , thus suffix TypeType).
+Define a new meta-type for the type, i.e., a compound that just refines the respective base meta type, e.g., PrimitiveType or ArrayType (lines 3-4 in Figure 71, thus suffix TypeType).